P-p-H-d/mlib/README.md

 ##### void name\_splice\_back(name\_t list1, name\_t list2, name\_it\_t it)

-Move the element pointed by 'it' (which is an iterator of 'list2') from the list 'list2' to the back position of 'list1'.
+Move the element referenced by the iterator 'it' from the list 'list2' to the back position of the list 'list1'.
+'it' shall be an iterator of 'list2'.
-After wise, 'it' points to the next element of 'list2'.
+Afterwards, 'it' references the next element of the list if it exists, or not a valid element otherwise.

 ##### void name\_splice\_at(name\_t list1, name\_it\_t it1, name\_t list2, name\_it\_t it2)

-Move the element pointed by 'it2' (which is an iterator of 'list2') from the list 'list2' to the position just after 'it1' in the list 'list1'.
+Move the element referenced by the iterator 'it2' from the list 'list2' to the position just after 'it1' in the list 'list1'.
+(If 'it1' is not a valid position, it inserts it at the back just like name\_insert).
+'it1' shall be an iterator of 'list1'.
+'it2' shall be an iterator of 'list2'.
-After wise, 'it2' points to the next element of 'list2' and 'it1' points to the inserted element in 'list1'.
+Afterwards, 'it2' references the next element of the list if it exists, or not a valid element otherwise, and 'it1' references the inserted element in 'list1'.
-If 'it1' is the end position, it inserts it at the back (just like \_insert\_at).

 ##### void name\_splice(name\_t list1, name\_t list2)

-Move all the element of 'list2' into 'list1", moving the last element of 'list2' after the first element of 'list1'.
+Move all the element of the list 'list2' into the list 'list1", moving the last element of 'list2' after the first element of 'list1'.
-After-wise, 'list2' remains initialized but is emptied.
+Afterwards, 'list2' remains initialized but is emptied.

 ##### void name\_reverse(name\_t list)